microsoft/SLG-Business-Applications/demos/EVVIE/readme.md

 **After importing the solution file into your environment, be sure to update the custom connector's actions so they point to your specific Azure Function endpoints**.

+## How to Deploy EVVIE
+Deploying EVVIE is not a complicated process.
+In its current state, EVVIE is a functioning proof of concept and can certainly provide value to an organization.
+Follow the steps below to deploy EVVIE:
+1. **Create your own Azure OpenAI instance** - A multi-modal large language model serves as the "brain" of EVVIE.
+This is the AI model that reviews the photos of damage to vehicles, assess the damages, and then documents its assessment.
+    1. You can follow [this guide](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal) on how to deploy your own Azure OpenAI model in either Azure Commercial or Azure for Government (whichever you prefer or are already using!).
+    2. When you go to deploy a model, we recommend you use **GPT-4o**; As of the time of this writing, GPT-4o provides the right balance of intelligence, multi-modal capabilities, and cost savings.
+GPT-4o was used in the demo.
+2. **Deploy the Azure Function API** - A lightweight API system (application programming interface) serves as the intermediary between the Power App and the Azure OpenAI model.
+    1. Clone (copy to your local PC) the code for this Azure Function in the [src folder](./src/).
+    2. You want the API to know what Azure OpenAI model it should be calling to for the AI-driven assessment!
+You want it to be callign to the Azure OpenAI model you stood up in the last step!
+Grab your secret credentials (endpoint, API key, etc.) from step 1 and place them in their appropriate variables in the [`AzureOpenAICredentialsProvider` class](./src/core/AzureOpenAICredentialsProvider.cs).
+    3. Create a new **Azure Functions App** in your Azure Instance.
+Ensure it is a .NET 8.0 -based Azure Function.
+    4. Using VS Code or Visual Studio, deploy the Azure Function code (what you cloned to your local PC and tweaked a bit with your credentials) to the cloud-based Azure Functions App you just created!
+3. **Deploy the Power Platform EVVIE Solution** - The Power Platform solution, found above, contains the Power Platform source code for the EVVIE interface, tables, schema, custom connector, and more.
+    1. In Power Apps, go to "solutions".
+Click "import solution" and then select the .zip solution file you downloaded (see above).
+    2. Let it import! (should take 3-5 minutes)
+    3. After importing, open your solution.
+Open (edit) the EVVIE custom connector.
+Update the specific HTTP endpoints that EVVIE is set to call from *the sample* endpoints to *the actual endpoints of your Azure Function*.
+    4. Open, save, and publish the "EVVIE - Vehicle Inspector" canvas app.
+    5. Share the app with whoever you wish to inspect vehicles.
+    6. You're done!
+Now you should see all inspections appear in the "Fleet Inspection Management" model-driven app.

 ## One-Pager
 A "one-pager" flyer exists for EVVIE: